CANADA FX DEBT-C$ SLIDES Investors look at economy's response to rate hikes - 01/09/2024

-The Canadian dollar fell to its lowest in nearly four weeks against its broadly strong U.S. counterpart on Tuesday, as investors weighed recent signs that the domestic economy is particularly sensitive to higher borrowing costs.
+The Canadian dollar fell to an almost four-week low against its broadly stronger U.S. counterpart on Tuesday, as investors weighed recent signs that the domestic economy is particularly sensitive to higher borrowing costs.

 The loonie fell 0.4% to 1.3395, or 74.65 US cents, to the dollar, after hitting 1.3414, its weakest level since Dec.
 15.